Between Sheets and Words

 Clara didn’t answer.
 She didn’t need to.
 The trembling wasn’t from the cold.

 Rafael took a step back, just enough for her to close the door.
-The thud of wood echoed through the house, drowning out the storm for a moment.
+The thud of wood echoed through the house, muffling the storm’s roar for a moment.
 The room was nearly dark, lit only by the amber glow of an old lamp in the corner and the occasional flash of lightning streaking the sky.
-The scent of fresh coffee still lingered in the air, mingling with the aroma of damp wood and the citrusy perfume Clara always associated with Rafael—a fragrance she had sworn she’d forgotten, but which now invaded her senses with the force of a physical memory.
+The scent of fresh coffee still lingered in the air, mingling with the aroma of damp wood and the citrusy perfume Clara always associated with Rafael—a fragrance she swore she had forgotten, but which now invaded her senses with the force of a physical memory.

 He took off his coat, letting it fall over the back of an armchair, and for a moment, Clara could only stare at the water droplets sliding down his arms, outlining the muscles beneath his white shirt, nearly transparent from the rain.
 Rafael watched her with the same intensity, as if trying to memorize every detail of her—the way her thin blouse clung to her breasts, the curve of her hips beneath her jeans, her bare feet sinking into the plush rug.

-— You made coffee — he said at last, breaking the silence.
+— You made coffee — he said, finally breaking the silence.

 Clara crossed her arms, as if that could protect her from the vulnerability she felt.